R0CKETLAUNCHER/R0CKETLAUNCHER/README.md

 ✶⋆.˚.

   .                                  .
-                we disconnect alot pls be patient woth us and our grandpa device *  ☁️
+                we disconnect alot pls be patient with us and our grandpa device *  ☁️
 .
                     c+h and interacting is encouraged !!!!! we dont bite!!!! we think!!!! unless it says otherwise in our name *  ☁️
 .